PythWare/Kybernes-Tools/README.md

-# Update

-I am no longer using github, I am now using Gitlab.
-If you want the latest versions of Kybernes Tools then you should keep an eye on the gitlab repository instead [https://gitlab.com/PythWare/aldnoah-engine](https://gitlab.com/PythWare/kybernes-tools)

-The github version of Kybernes Tools is not the current version of Kybernes Tools, instead rely on gitlab version going forward.

 # Kybernes Tools

 This repository will hold GUI Modding Tools I build to be used for PC Koei Tecmo/Omega Force games.
 They're meant to be used with Aldnoah Engine unless listed as standalone, this repository will be updated periodically.
-As of March 18 2026 only Harklight, Wild Liberd, and Kybernes Scanner are added but U-Link System Stage Editor (Stage/Battlefield Editor for Dynasty Warriors 8 XL, Dynasty Warriors 7 XL, Dynasty Warriors 6, Samurai Warriors 2), Silver Will (Unit Editor for Bladestorm), U-Link System (unit editor for Orochi 3), Festum Converson (translation/string editing tool), G1T Krieger (G1T Viewer/Converter tool), and other Editors/Tools will be added here at later dates.
+As of March 29 2026 only Steel Editor, Bubble Editor, Harklight, Wild Liberd, and Kybernes Scanner are added but future Editors/Tools will be added here at later dates.

+# Requirements to use my tools

+Only a Python 3 installation, if a tool needs something like Pillow (python imaging library) then the tool's section will say it in the readme.

 # Harklight, KVS Audio Tool